renpy/renpy/sphinx/source/rooms.rst

    so if the MusicRoom instance is named ``mr``, then ``mr.Play("track1.ogg")`` is how you'd use the play action.

-4. Add the music room screen to a main or extras screen.
+4. Add the music room screen to the main menu, or an extras menu.

 Here's an example of the first three steps::